emcf/thepipe/README.md

 ### Feed PDFs, word docs, slides, web pages and more into Vision-LLMs with one line of code ⚡

 The Pipe is a multimodal-first tool for feeding files and web pages into vision-language models such as GPT-4V.
 It is best for LLM and RAG applications that require a deep understanding of tricky data sources.
 The Pipe is available as a hosted API at [thepi.pe](https://thepi.pe), or it can be set up locally.
-It can be called from Python (`thepipe.extract("https://example.com")`) or from the command line (`thepipe path/to/example.pdf`).

 ![Demo](https://ngrdaaykhfrmtpodlakn.supabase.co/storage/v1/object/public/assets/demo.gif?t=2024-03-24T19%3A13%3A46.695Z)